AFTERSCHOOL / FRIDAY PROGRAM

 HANDBOOK

-This handbook is designed to give students, parents, and guardians a helpful insight into the ABC After School program.
-It includes detailed information about program activities, procedures, and policies.
-Please read this handbook carefully and keep it in a safe place for easy reference during the school year.
+This handbook aims to provide students, parents, and guardians with valuable insight into the ABC After School and Friday program.
+It contains comprehensive information about program activities, procedures, and policies.
+Please read this handbook thoroughly and store it in a safe place for easy reference throughout the school year.

-ABC strives to provide an atmosphere where students can enjoy, grow, and learn.
-The staff always welcomes suggestions and ideas that will help us make your child’s time at the program beneficial and rewarding.
+ABC strives to create an environment where students can enjoy, grow, and learn.
+The staff is always open to suggestions and ideas that will help us make your child’s experience in the program beneficial and rewarding.
 We encourage you to share your thoughts and ideas with us at any time.

-Many thanks to our ABC staff for their energy and the outstanding job they do with the students each day and to the parents and guardians of the students in ABC for your support and encouragement.
-The students benefit greatly from the many special qualities contributed to the ABC by so many committed and caring people!
+Many thanks to our ABC staff for their energy and the outstanding job they do with the students each day.
+We also extend our gratitude to the parents and guardians for their support and encouragement.
+The students greatly benefit from the many special qualities that have been contributed to ABC by so many committed and caring individuals!

-If you have any questions about the content of this handbook, please feel free to call the ABC number at 208-244-0625.
+If you have any questions regarding the content of this handbook, please don't hesitate to call the ABC number at 208-244-0625.

 I look forward to the time that we will be spending together.